milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

     (sort-by :post/date (map #(assoc % :post/date (subs (pr-str (% :post/date)) 7 26)) (map first posts)))))
 ```

-after getting the result we convert the #inst timestamp to a form more suitable for client-server data exchange and finally we sort the result by date
+After getting the result we convert the #inst timestamp to a form more suitable for json data exchange and finally we sort the result by date.

-let's test it, evaluate this function :
+Let's test it, evaluate this function :

 ```
 (get-posts-for-type "game")
 ```

-now we are ready to push this data through an api call to the client side. we will use json for communication between the client and the server. add the dependency to project.clj first
+Now we are ready to push this data through an api call to the client side.
+We will use json for communication between the client and the server.
+Add the dependency to project.clj first.

 ```
 :dependencies [[org.clojure/clojure "1.10.0"]